rashedul-hassan-app/search_ft/README.md

 App performs well over 3G connections.
 App makes use of Service Workers to make assets available offline and uses caching on API calls.
 As a result, offline support for already searched queries are available.
 Multiple search results can be visited without any issues.

-# Additional Comments
+## Additional Comments
  Testing is done via C# NUnit.
 The whole process has been quite an interesting and a learning curve.
 There is so much more that can be developed on top of it, however to keep within timeframe, this version has been submitted.

- # Dependencies
+ ## Dependencies
  This app has been built with Express for scripting.
 And EJS has been used for HTML template generations.
+The project is built with a developer's API key, which has to be declared as an environmental variable, should anyone wish to run this project on a local machine.

+ `$ root: export API_KEY='xxxxxxxxxxxxxxxxxxxxxxxxxxx'`

+ The program makes use of the environment variable to execute the search results

+ ##